a-l-h/splunk-app-proper-alerts/doc/overview.rst

 .. warning::

-    Alignement check assumes interval between two cron schedules is always the same.
+    Alignement check assumes that the interval between two cron schedules is always the same.
-    While it should be the same to avoid overlapping as search time period interval can only be the same, there are some cases in which the cron interval could be different from one run to the next.
+    While it should be the case to avoid overlapping, there are some cases in which the cron interval could be different from one run to the next.
 This scenario is not yet covered in the App but it will be addressed any time soon.

 Automatic checks
 ++++++++++++++++